What is intuitive eating?

 8. Respect Your Body

-9. Movement - feel the difference
+9. Movement: feel the difference and build your strength

 • How do I feel after moving?
-More energised, relaxed, or clearer in the head?
+More energised, relaxed or clearer in the head?

 10. Honour your health with gentle nutrition